 - An integration is the core of what you provide.

 We've been focusing on embedded iPaaS, but we should also mention traditional iPaaS (or enterprise iPaaS).
 A traditional iPaaS is a general-purpose platform used by businesses to create integrations for internal use.
 In contrast, an embedded iPaaS is a purpose-built platform used by software companies to create native integrations for their customers.

 If you need embedded integrations for B2B SaaS, a traditional iPaaS lacks vital functionality such as customer management and an integration marketplace.
 Some companies have used an iPaaS for customer integrations, leading to a poor customer integration experience.
 For more detail, check out our post on why a traditional iPaaS doesn't work for software companies.

 Here are a few steps you can take to select the right embedded iPaaS for your SaaS app:

-- Include the right stakeholders in your evaluation.
+- Involve the right stakeholders in your evaluation.
 Multiple perspectives are key.

 - Conduct a realistic proof of concept.
 Build the next integration in your queue.

-- Evaluate each solution's ability to handle real-world complexity.
+- Verify the solution's ability to handle real-world complexity.
 Can it do what you need?

 - Ensure that the solution fits your existing tools and processes.
 You probably have enough exceptions already.